hyginn/rptPlus/README.md

 - `browseVignettes(package = "rptPlus")` shows vignettes of the package in your browser, clicking on HTML should load the Vignette;
 - both `vignette(topic = "rptPlusVignette", package = "rptPlus")` and `vignette("rptPlusVignette")` should load the Vignette in the **Help** pane.

-**Note:** one does not package a Vignette with the R package, rather Vignettes are dynamically built after downloading the package.
+**Note:** one does not *package* a Vignette with the R package distribution, rather Vignettes are dynamically built after downloading the package.
 Thus it makes no sense to add the html-rendered Vignette to your `git` repository: on your local machine you are simply rendering the output of your `.Rmd` file, and the package user does not need it.
 Normally the directories `doc` and `inst/doc` are therefore mentioned in the `.Gitignore` file and not committed to your repository.
-However, I am committing an updated version of the Vignette from time to time to hold the html file on GitHub, so that users of the `rptPlus` package can preview the result.
+However, I am committing an updated version of the Vignette from revision to revision, to hold the html file on GitHub so that users of the `rptPlus` package can preview the result.
 To view `.html` files from a GitHub repository, use the preview function at `https://htmlpreview.github.io/`: the `rptPlusVignette` page thus can be accessed at <http://htmlpreview.github.io/?https://github.com/hyginn/rptPlus/blob/master/doc/rptPlusVignette.html>.
 You might add `doc` and `inst/doc` to your `.Gitignore` file for your own development purposes however to keep the size of your local repository reasonably small.

 **To remove Vignette support from your package**